Latency Coding for Efficient and Low-Latency Deep Spiking Neural Networks: Background and Related Works

 ANN-to-SNN conversion is one of the earliest and most influential paradigms for obtaining high-performance spiking neural networks.
 The core idea is to first train an artificial neural network using standard backpropagation and then map the trained weights to an equivalent SNN, where the ReLU activation values are represented by spike firing rates over a temporal window.
 Early explorations of this idea can be traced back to \cite{perez2013mapping}, who investigated mappings from frame-driven to event-driven vision systems via rate coding.
 More recently, \cite{han2020rmp} identified the residual membrane potential as a key source of conversion error and proposed RMP-SNN, which calibrates the firing threshold to account for residual potentials, enabling deeper and more accurate converted SNNs with reduced timesteps. \cite{bu2023optimal} formulated the conversion problem from an optimization perspective and derived theoretically optimal conversion rules, which significantly narrows the efficiency gap between converted SNNs and their ANN counterparts.

 An alternative and increasingly popular paradigm is to directly train SNNs using gradient-based optimization.
 The central challenge of direct training lies in the non-differentiability of the spiking neuron's firing function.
 To overcome this, the surrogate gradient method has emerged as a practical solution.
 The key idea is to replace the gradient of the spike function with a smooth, continuous surrogate during the backward pass, while keeping the forward pass unchanged. \cite{neftci2019surrogate} provided a comprehensive review and theoretical justification of surrogate gradient learning.
 Building upon the surrogate gradient framework, backpropagation through time was introduced to handle the inherently temporal dynamics of SNNs. \cite{wu2018spatio} proposed spatio-temporal backpropagation, which unrolls the SNN across both spatial (layer) and temporal (timestep) dimensions and applies BPTT with surrogate gradients to jointly optimize the network over the entire spatio-temporal computational graph. \cite{ding2025assisting} explored the weight initialization method when using BPTT.
+Recent works further improve direct training through efficient spiking patterns and temporal-credit-assignment objectives \cite{shen2025exploiting,jiang2024deep}.
 Collectively, the surrogate gradient and BPTT framework have developed into a powerful and flexible paradigm for SNN training, progressively closing the accuracy gap with ANNs while preserving the energy-efficiency nature of spike-based computation.